ghorela3ishan/pubsub/README.md

  1. Clone the repo.
  2. Run 'npm install'
  3. Run 'npm run dev' and visit http://localhost:8080/. ( './src/index.js' has practical implementations of a few testcases around publisher subcriber model.)
- 4. For production ready build run: 'npm run prod'. ( production build only converts './pubsub/PubSub' to a transpiled and minified version ready to be consumed in application. ).
-Build is created in 'dist' folder at root level.
+ 4. For production ready build run: 'npm run prod'. ( production build only converts '.src/pubsub/PubSub' to a transpiled and minified version ready to be consumed in application. ).
+Build is created in './dist'.

 ## Implementation
 1. Subscribing to an event: